brian-carroll/elm_c_wasm/README.md

 This repo is part of a project to compile Elm to WebAssembly, using C as an intermediate language.

+**EXPERIMENTAL!
+DEFINITELY NOT PRODUCTION READY!
+NOWHERE NEAR IT!**

 It implements parts of Elm's [core libraries](https://package.elm-lang.org/packages/elm/core/latest/) needed for any compiled code to work, including:

 - Byte level implementations of all of Elm's data types